IMZihad21/dotnet-articles/20241103_Custom_Role-Based_Authorization_with_JWT_in_ASP.NET_Core.md

-In this article, I’ll guide you through implementing a custom role-based authorization handler in ASP.NET Core using JWT authentication.
+In this article, Iâ€™ll guide you through implementing a custom role-based authorization handler in ASP.NET Core using JWT authentication.
 This approach allows you to dynamically control API route access based on user roles and route permissions, making it ideal for applications with complex role hierarchies or permissions.

 Our solution involves: